CopernicaMarketingSoftware/Documentation/Publisher/en/sender-domains.md

 ok and you can grow the percentage, for example to 25%.
 In a number of steps (for example 10% - 25% - 50% - 75% - 100%) you can roll out a Sender Domain.
 The actual size of the steps depends on the size of your database.
-If your database contains a couple of hunder addresses you can take bigger steps, but with millions of addresses you want to roll it out more slowly.
+If your database contains a couple of hundred addresses you can take bigger steps, but with millions of addresses you want to roll it out more slowly.